-CIC strives to align student homework with the best practices in the Field of Education.
+CIC strives to align student homework with the best practices in the field of education.
 To this end, students are commonly encouraged to complete learning objectives outside the school day.
 Based on Vatterott (2009) and others, CIC believes that home-based work should be meaningful with the following structure:

-- 1. Homework assignments have a purpose that students understand in advance. - 2.
-Homework objectives have been explained at school to students in advance. - 3.
-Homework has time limits and, where possible, differentiation (based on age or ability level). - 4.
-The regular completion of homework is positively promoted in class. - 5.
-Overall, homework is a purposeful, successful, positive act for all students.
+- Homework assignments have a purpose that students understand in advance. - Homework objectives have been explained at school to students in advance. - Homework has time limits and, where possible, differentiation (based on age or ability level). - The regular completion of homework is positively promoted in class. - Overall, homework is a purposeful, successful, positive act for all students.
 Students must develop the skills to plan ahead and complete homework of high quality by established due dates.
 Also, in addition to the traditional disciplines, students may be expected to read nightly, study ESOL, or integrate other learning outside the school day.

-Homework is typically used to develop established skills and to link classroom instruction with other objectives (likeaproject).
-As such, homework will always be reviewed to provide student feedback, but grading will depend on the teacher's objective and grades will be formative in nature.
+Homework is typically used to develop established skills and to link classroom instruction with other objectives (like a project).
+As such, homework will always be reviewed to provide student feedback, but grading will depend on the teacher's objective and grades may be formative in nature.